jun-xiao-mainlinestem/2026base/doc/test_auton_buttons.md

 1. **Quick Testing**: Use this system to rapidly test auton changes
 2. **Step-by-Step**: Use Up/Down buttons to navigate through steps
 3. **Menu Navigation**: Use Right/Left to quickly switch between different autons
-4. **Timing**: Remember to press Right within 5 seconds of program startup
+4. **Auton Execution**: Use A button to run the selected auton and see execution time
-5. **Safety**: Driver control can abort the auton execution at any time
+5. **Timing**: Remember to press Right within 5 seconds of program startup
-6. **Step Control**: Each auton can have different numbers of steps
+6. **Safety**: Driver control can abort the auton execution at any time
-7. **Visual Feedback**: Controller screen shows current step and auton selection
+7. **Step Control**: Each auton can have different numbers of steps

 ---